Mongolian Revolution of 1990: Aftermath

-The constitution was amended in 1992.
-The first election major win for the Democratic opposition was the presidential election of 1993, when the nominee of the Mongolian Social Democratic Party (MSDP) and the Mongolian National Democratic Party (MNDP), incumbent Punsalmaagiin Ochirbat, won by 59.89% of the total vote.
+The first election major win for the Democratic opposition was the presidential election of 1993, when the nominee of the Mongolian Social Democratic Party (MSDP) and the Mongolian National Democratic Party (MNDP), incumbent Punsalmaagiin Ochirbat, (Note: Ochirbat was originally a MPRP member, but when his party nominated an orthodox communist as their presidential candidate, he agreed to run as the opposition candidate of the Mongolian National Democratic Party and Mongolian Social Democratic Party.) won by 59.89% of the total vote.
 The Democratic Union Coalition, co-led by MNDP chairman Tsakhiagiin Elbegdorj, for the first time succeeded in winning parliamentary majority in the 1996 parliamentary elections.
-The Democratic Party has been part of three coalition governments with the former ruling MPRP in 2004–2008 and in 2008–2012 respectively; and with the Civil Will-Green Party and new MPRP from 2012 and on.